 How to create your video interview

-Within your Personal Profile, you’ll be directed to a separate online video-interview platform through which you’ll test your recording equipment and try a practice question before recording responses to two pre-recorded interview questions.
-You’ll only have one attempt to respond to each question.
+Please keep in mind that you’ll only have one attempt to respond to each question.
 Once you’ve started to view a question, you won’t be able to pause or replay it.
-You’ll be given 30 seconds to think about your answer, and then up to 90 seconds to record it.
+You’ll be given 30 seconds to think about your answer, and up to 90 seconds to record it.

 Tips for creating your video interview

 - Take time to reflect.
 Think about past challenges, achievements, strengths, and beliefs.

 - Create the best recording space possible.
 Close all other browser windows and programs on your device.
 Make sure there’s good lighting in front of you.
 Silence all audible alarms and alerts.
 Eliminate loud background noises, and make sure you are free from other distractions.